prev post

 Hawaiian chocolate bread pudding

-Not very Thanksgiving-ish, but if you have chocolate lovers in the crowd, this dessert always elicits oohs, ahhs and other assorted groans of satisfaction.
-Better yet it takes about 10 minutes of preparation.
-More Thanksgiving recipes to follow in the coming weeks.
+This bread pudding is not very Thanksgiving-ish, but if you have chocolate lovers in the crowd, this dessert always elicits oohs, ahhs and other assorted groans of satisfaction.
+Better yet, it takes about 10 minutes of preparation.

 ONE COMMENT